jakechen/aws_mlstack_tutorial/crispdm6-pred_lambda/part1_instructions.md

 	2. `touch ~/lambda/lambda_function.py`
 2. Write your Lambda function
 	1. In this tutorial, simply copy the prediction script part2_pred_script.py
-3. Run your function and confirm it works before moving on
+3. Run your function and confirm it works before moving on using `python ~/lambda/lambda_function.py`

 ## Create Deployment Packages
 1. Move packages into the same directory as your script, such as: